Check out how much Scary Fun we have at Scary Run!

 SWAG!
 The Finishers' shirt and Medal Bling is darn SCARY!

 Friends & Family!
 What a wonderful (yet SCARY) way for friends and family to get together and do something fun, active and healthy for Halloween!
 It will help burn off any of those treat-size candy bars!

 It's so EASY!
 Washougal is just a quick drive from Vancouver and Portland and parking is super easy.
 Washougal will quickly become one of our favorite spots to run, bike or hang at the beach.
-And Downtown Washougal has some great restaurants so you can make a day of it!
+Downtown Washougal has some great restaurants so you can make a day of it!
 Plus Washougal is one of the oldest established communities in Washington so there's lots of SCARY history!

-Halloween-themed Food and FREE Beer!
+TACOS and FREE Beer!
 Get your run or walk in and then sit back, relax and enjoy the Halloween Festivities with your buddies!

 Free race photos and social media fun!
 Yep, FREE thanks to IQ Credit Union!
 Your scary smiles will be captured throughout the day, emailed to you for FREE and then you can share on social media.